gridlocdev/v/vlib/vweb/README.md

 ```

 ### Controllers
-Controllers can be used to split up app logic so you are able to have one struct
+Controllers can be used to split up app logic and enable routing to URL paths following
-per `"/"`.
+`"/"`.
 E.g. a struct `Admin` for urls starting with `"/admin"` and a struct `Foo`
 for urls starting with `"/foo"`

 **Example:**